usnistgov/800-63-3/sp800-63b/sec6_lifecycle.md

 ##### 6.1.2.1.
 Binding of additional authenticator at existing AAL

-CSPs and verifiers SHOULD encouraged subscribers to maintain at least two valid authenticators of each factor they will be using, with the exception of memorized secrets.
+CSPs and verifiers SHOULD encourage subscribers to maintain at least two valid authenticators of each factor they will be using, with the exception of memorized secrets.
 For example, a subscriber that usually uses a one-time OTP device as a physical authenticator MAY also be issued a number of look-up secret authenticators, or register a device for out-of-band authentication, in case the physical authenticator is lost, stolen, or damaged.

 Accordingly, CSPs SHOULD permit the binding of additional authenticators to a subscriber's account.
 Before adding the new authenticator, the CSP SHALL first require the subscriber to authenticate at the AAL (or a higher AAL) at which the new authenticator will be used.
 When an authenticator is added, the CSP SHOULD send a notification to the subscriber.
 The CSP MAY limit the number of authenticators that may be bound in this manner.